aronfarber/aronfarber.github.io/content/web-ethos.md

 title: Web Ethos
 ---

-This website is my centralised online presence.
-I try not to exist anywhere else.
 Realistically, I have no need for a public personal website.
 I don't have a company, brand, or social media presence to promote.
-I'm just a guy.

-However, I do like doing this "kind of thing" in my spare time.
-I don't work in tech or develop websites for my job or anything like that.
-Just a random pursuit I did online because I wanted to.
-This webpage is kind of pointless but I hope that tells you something about me.

-In terms of web philosophy though, there are a few principles I've tried to implement to make the internet an ever-so-slightly friendlier place.
-For one, it's simple, which is true of all of my own favorite websites.
-It's important to me that this website is friendly to all users.
+I essentially just stumbled upon the world of static personal websites and wanted to give it a go.
+Ultimately I like to keep a low profile, and not share too much.
+This website is my only presence online.

+I also don't work in tech or web development, and don't stand to gain anything personally from having a nice website.
+I've seen many personal websites of computer scientists, designers, architects, and even some mechanical engineers, but never a civil or environmental engineer.

+Since starting this site, I've become a proponent of the simple web.
+Most web traffic is handled by large platforms that have unfortunately littered the internet with ads, trackers, flashy CSS and unnecessary Javascript.
+I love fast, rudimentary personal websites that people maintain just for fun or to share their passions with the world.

+This site doesn't employ any tracking, advertising or analytics.
+It also works without JavaScript.
 I'm conscious of data caps and I don't load any external web fonts or uncompressed images.
-This site doesn't employ any advertising or analytics.
-It also works without JavaScript.

-Anyway, I hope you like the site.
+I use Github Pages for hosting.